Wahoo Fitness acquired RGT Cycling and rebranded it to Wahoo RGT on the 26th of April, 2022.

 The initial setup is straightforward and flawless.
 To connect both apps, you just pair them using a code.
 But as I explained earlier, you don’t need the mobile app anymore.

-Keep in mind that, unlike other indoor cycling apps, you can’t use Wahoo RGT with just a cadence and speed sensor.
+Remember that, unlike other indoor cycling apps, you can’t use Wahoo RGT with just a cadence and speed sensor.

 TIP: Do you want to increase the comfort of your indoor training?
 Get a cycling rocker plate.
 Don’t also forget to buy a fan for indoor cycling, or check out these bike trainer accessories for more tips to make your indoor training more effective.